 CACH LLC is one of the “debt buyers” that purchases delinquent consumer accounts.
-Debt buys like CACH usually purchase old debt at steep discounts (the Federal Trade Commission (FTC) stated debt buyers paid 4 cents on the dollar for old debt, and the Consumer Financial Protection (CFPB) stated one debt buyer paid 3 cents on the dollar for old debt).
-After it buys debt for deep discounts, CACH tries to collect the debt for profit.
+Debt buyers like CACH usually purchase old debt at steep discounts.
+The Federal Trade Commission (FTC) stated debt buyers paid 4 cents on the dollar for old debt and the Consumer Financial Protection (CFPB) stated one debt buyer paid 3 cents on the dollar for old debt.
+After CACH buys debt at deep discounts, it attempts to collect debt for profit.

-In Pennsylvania, CACH LLC sues many consumers each year.
-Throughout the whole United States, debt buyers likely file hundreds of thousands of lawsuits each year.
-Debt buyers like CACH file so many lawsuits for one reason: they want to profit off bad debts.
+In Pennsylvania, CACH sues thousands of people each year.
+Throughout the whole United States, debt buyers like CACH file hundreds of thousands of lawsuits each year.
+CACH files so many lawsuits for one reason: it wants to profit off bad debts.

-The strategies we use to win CACH LLC lawsuits differ depending on whether your case is filed in a magistrate court or a common pleas court.
-Our strategy also may change depending on whether you’re dealing with a credit card lawsuit, personal loan lawsuit, or some other type of debt collection lawsuit.
+The specific strategy we use to win CACH lawsuits differs depending on whether your case is filed in a magistrate or common pleas court.
+Our strategy also may change depending on whether you’re dealing with a credit card lawsuit, personal loan lawsuit, auto loan lawsuit, or some other type of collection lawsuit.

-You probably shouldn’t ignore the fact that you’re getting sued by CACH LLC.
-If you do, a default judgment likely will be entered against you.
-A “default judgment” is a court order stating that you owe the debt CACH claims you owe.
-After such a judgment is entered against you, debt collectors can seize property and garnish bank accounts.
+You probably shouldn’t ignore a CACH LLC lawsuit.
+If you do, a default judgment may be entered against you.
+A “default judgment” is a court order that you owe the debt CACH claims you owe.
+After such a judgment is entered, debt collectors can seize property and garnish bank accounts.

-Some people ignore collection lawsuits because they think they don’t owe the debt or already paid it, or because they think the debt is past the statute of limitations.
+Some people ignore collection lawsuits because they think they don’t owe the debt or already paid it, or because they think the debt is too old.
 Don’t do this.
 Court’s won’t analyze a lawsuit to make sure it’s not defective.
-If you ignore a CACH lawsuit, they’ll win without even having to show up.
+If you ignore a CACH lawsuit, they may win without even showing up.
 Then, you’ll owe a debt you shouldn’t owe.